 It required almost a year of planning, specifically about what I should bring.
-Here are 10 things I packed for my journey.
+Here are ten things I packed for my journey.

 1. A “Barterman” costume

-This costume basically looked like an American superhero similar to Superman, but on the front it said “Barterman”.
+This costume looked like an American superhero similar to Superman, but on the front, it said “Barterman.”

 2. A video camera

 Yes, I admit it.
-A camera in your hand always makes you look more important, so people are more likely to join your crazy project.
+A camera in your hand always makes you look more important, so people are more likely to join your wild project.

 3. Diamond manual

-The third item I put in my backpack was a manual that explained how to distinguish a real diamond from a fake.
+The third item I put in my backpack was a manual that explained how to distinguish a natural diamond from a fake.

-The manual came in handy, as I was able to figure out that the diamond presented to me was not as valuable as its owner claimed.
+The manual came in handy as I realized the diamond presented to me was not as valuable as its owner claimed.
 Tanzanite Trade canceled!

-The apple was just a small start of a long chain of goods I needed to barter in order to reach the house.
+The apple was just a small start of a long chain of goods I needed to barter to reach the house.
 You really need people to carry this.

-Additionally, social media facilitated several barter deals as well, like a jade stone trade in New Zealand.
+Social media also facilitated several barter deals, like a jade stone trade in New Zealand.

 6. Media contact lists